oleksandrkravchuk87/GetMeConf/README.md

 make run
 ``````````````````

-To to run the application in docker container
+To to run the application in a docker container

 ``````````````````
 make docker-build